dgwyer/fasthtml-demos/README.md

 This is (or will be) a collection of demo FastHTML apps I'm creating to help me learn HTMX, FastHTML, SQLite and other related technologies.

-Feel free to suggest and app!
+Feel free to suggest an app!
 Just open a new issue.

 # [Tailwind in FastHTML](/01-tailwind-basic/)